elmar-hinz/Python.Challenges/README.rst

 configured globally.
 Either you configure it globally or you place your challenges immediately into the projects folder so that the paths are detected relatively.

-Put Your Challenges Immediately Into the Projects Folder ........................................................
+Put your challenges immediately into the projects folder ........................................................

 This is the most simple setup to get started.
 After downloading change into the download folder an try to run the